 The Magic of Moderation, a Diet to Live By

 Let’s get over our anger at the big bad sugar industry and be thankful that there is an increase in regulation and more scientific research available in our time.
 Let’s move the conversation over to the right type of healthy living you’re looking for.
-To nourish the body and brain and maintain a clean bill of health, you need a steady intake of three… Click To Tweet
+To nourish the body and brain and maintain a clean bill of health, you need a steady intake of three macronutrients: complex carbohydrates for energy, protein for cell and muscle health, and good fats for brain and heart health.
+Click To Tweet

 Macro distribution in your daily diet is like making the perfect cocktail.
 It takes a good mix of each in the right amounts.